elan17/TFG/Docs/Project_diary.md

 ##### Work done

-* Acomplished to access the Numpy C API through CPython
+* Acomplished to access the Numpy C API through Cython
   * I had some troubles because the headers weren't found by the compiler
   * I had to add a little script to find the path to the Numpy headers and tell the compiler to use them
     * This was a bit tricky because the [documentation](https://cython.readthedocs.io/en/latest/src/userguide/source_files_and_compilation.html#configuring-the-c-build) is broken on how to do this
     * I found how to do it in a [github issue](https://github.com/cython/cython/issues/1480)
 * Found an [useful flag](https://cython.readthedocs.io/en/latest/src/userguide/source_files_and_compilation.html#cythonize-arguments) to generate a report on how much interactions our code have with Python.
 The ideal would be to drop the number of interactions as much as posible.
 * Numpy implements it's own version of the correlation function.
-For the benchmarks we are gonna our own definition but for the final version we will use it
+For the benchmarks we are gonna use our own definition but for the final version we will use it
 * After doing some benchmarks, numpy c bindings still have a huge overhead compared to manually implementing the slice operations.

 ##### Work for next day